 Project Development Coordinator

-After nine months, Nick returned to the UK, where he continues to work for SEED as the Project Development Officer in the London Office.
+After nine months, Nick returned to the UK, where he continues to work for SEED as the Project Development Coordinator in the London Office.
 Nick is really enjoying his new role and the challenges it brings as he forges the links between the Project Development team in Madagascar, SEED’s London team and its partners.